aros-development-team/AROS/scripts/azure-new/README.md

 * **Toolchain caching (`Cache@2`).** The toolchain is restored from a cache keyed on `arosbuild.name | family | gcc.version | llvm.version | hashFiles('tools/crosstools/**')`.
-  On a hit, `make crosstools` is skipped entirely — **LLVM is not rebuilt every night**.
+  The cache holds the toolchain **tarball** (preserving filesystem permissions/attributes) in a temporary location; on a hit it is unpacked to the canonical toolchain path (and the tarball removed) and `make crosstools` is skipped entirely — **LLVM is not rebuilt every night**.
 On a miss, the LLVM tree is the only large thing on a fresh agent.
 * **Toolchain is not relocatable.** `configure` bakes the absolute `CROSSTOOLSDIR` into the generated config, and GCC bakes its `--prefix`.
 The toolchain is always restored to the **same** absolute path